DSPS: Differentiable Stellar Population Synthesis: Introduction

-Motivated by these developments, in this paper we present DSPS, a stellar population synthesis code implemented in JAX.
+This paper is organized as follows.
 In \S\ref{sec:sps} we describe how SPS predictions for galaxy SEDs are natural to implement with autodiff, and in \S\ref{sec:ingredients}, we illustrate autodiff-based techniques for calculating gradients of galaxy SEDs with respect to various physical ingredients that have differentiable implementations in DSPS.
 We discuss the advantages and limitations of DSPS in \S\ref{sec:discussion}, and conclude with a brief summary in \S\ref{sec:summary}.